 Super AI has the potential to radically change our world solving problems and tackling issues that have eluded mankind for centuries.

-It’s also where we humans have the potential to be replaced and there has been a lot of debate that creating this type of intelligence could either be amazing or the downfall of mankind.
+It’s also where us humans have the potential to be replaced, and there has been a lot of debate that creating this type of intelligence could either be amazing or the downfall of mankind.

 What is the long term vision for AI within the workforce?